waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### B. Navigation & Traversal Rules
 - **Pikachu Movement:** A walkable object.
 Requires two button presses to move onto its tile if not already facing it.
 - **'No Will to Fight' Mechanic:** A fainted Pokémon cannot be switched into battle.
-- **No Blackout Zones:** Losing in Rocket Hideout or Silph Co. does not cause a blackout.
+- **Silph Co.
+Blackout:** Losing in Silph Co. *does* cause a blackout and returns you to the last used Pokémon Center.
 - **Saffron City Navigation:** The city's layout is segmented.
 The `pathfinder` tool is unreliable here.
 Using FLY is the most efficient method for traveling between distant points.
 - **Silph Co.
 Elevator:** Requires a two-step process.
 First, interact with the panel to select a floor.
 Second, walk onto one of the warp tiles at the back of the elevator room to trigger the map change.
 - **Route 12 Pier:** The pier is segmented into isolated sections, making manual navigation tricky and the `pathfinder` tool highly unreliable (it frequently suggests paths into water).
 The only way to proceed south from the northern pier is to find the correct warp point, not by walking.